sagiegurari/cargo-make/README.md

 Be aware that parallel invocation of tasks will cause issues if the following feature are used:

 * Setting the task current working directory via **cwd** attribute will result in all parallel tasks being affected.
-* Avoid using **CARGO_MAKE_CURRENT_TASK_** type environment variables as those may hold incorrect values.
+* Avoid using **`CARGO_MAKE_CURRENT_TASK_`** type environment variables, as those may hold incorrect values.

 <a name="usage-task-command-script-task-examplecommand"></a>
 #### Command
-For running commands, you can also define the command line arguments as below example invokes cargo command with the plugin name as a command line argument:
+When running commands, you can also define the command line arguments, as shown in the example below, to invoke the cargo command with the plugin name as a command line argument:

 ```toml
 [tasks.build-with-verbose]